 Energy-efficient washing machines

 Discover the washing machines that wash clothes well while keeping energy costs low.

-Our washing machine reviews will tell you which model will set you back to run, including the purchase price and energy costs.
+Our washing machine reviews will tell you which model will have you spending more money, including the purchase price and energy costs.

 The energy label you see in the shop or online will give you an indication of where the washing machine sits in terms of energy use, but it doesn’t give you the full picture.

-If you’re on an Economy 7 or an Economy 10 electricity tariff and your washing machine has a timer, you can save money on your washing by setting your machine to run at night.
+- Wash at night If you’re on an Economy 7 or an Economy 10 electricity tariff and your washing machine has a timer, you can save money on your washing by setting your machine to run at night.